Here you can find answers to some of our most frequently asked questions.

 The capstone to the program is a 4-credit internship/project that allows students to apply what they have learned in the classroom to a real-world setting.
 Students can intern with a wide array of organizations such as non-profits, businesses, government, and higher education institutions.
 Our students come from a variety of academic disciplines (such as environmental science, economics, business, public policy, and communications) and thus the individual internships/projects they choose to pursue span a wide range.
 We've had students work on water issues in Alaska, clean energy in Massachusetts, anti-pollution breast cancer campaigns, and sustainable food in schools projects to name just a few.

 Sustainability is an evolving and growing field.
 As society continues to recognizes the need for sustainable solutions to environmental, social, and economic problems whole new categories of jobs (such as sustainability managers) are coming into existence.
 By training students to be interdisciplinary thinkers who can go out and start solving the world’s sustainability challenges we provide them with the foundations they need to succeed not only in the current job market but also in the emerging job market of tomorrow.
 Some of our recent grads are working for clean energy companies, consulting firms, academia, government, and non-profits.

-Up 12 graduate-level credits, but no more than 6 credits from any one course, may be transferred to your graduate transcript, pending approval from both the MS3 Graduate Program Director (Craig Nicolson) and the Graduate School.
+Up to 12 graduate-level credits, but no more than 6 credits from any one course, may be transferred to your graduate transcript, pending approval from both the MS3 Graduate Program Director (Alison Bates) and the Graduate School.
 You must have received a B grade or above for the credits to count.
 For more information, visit the Graduate School handbook.

 Please contact us for more information!